Identifying Features

-Identifying Features (Sin Señas Particulares) is a 2020 Mexican-Spanish drama film that premiered at the Sundance Film Festival and won the Audience Award: World Cinema Dramatic and the World Cinema Dramatic Special Jury Award for Best Screenplay.
-It was written and directed by Fernanda Veladez.
-The co-writer is Astrid Rondero.
+Identifying Features (Sin Señas Particulares) is a 2020 Mexican-Spanish drama film directed by Fernanda Veladez who co-wrote with Astrid Rondero.
+It premiered at the Sundance Film Festival and won the Audience Award: World Cinema Dramatic and the World Cinema Dramatic Special Jury Award for Best Screenplay.
 It is about the many immigrants who often go missing or die on their journeys.
 Most of the main characters are mothers trying to find their children.